aws-samples/sample-codex-amazon-bedrock-usage-governance-with-litellm/README.md

 ## The Problem

-When an enterprise rolls out Codex (or any LLM-based developer tool) across a team, three hard problems emerge immediately:
+When an enterprise rolls out OpenAI Codex (or any LLM-based developer tool) across a team, three hard problems emerge immediately:

 1. **No spend control.** Each developer's usage goes directly to Bedrock.
 There is no per-user budget, no team cap, and no way to stop runaway spend before the monthly bill arrives.
 2. **No visibility.** There is no audit trail for who called what model, how many tokens they used, and what it cost.
 Finance and security teams cannot answer "who used what?"